kaaveland/bus-eta/DEPLOY.md

 Unattended-Upgrade::SyslogEnable "false";
 ```

-This seems like it should do what I want.
+I set automatic reboot and syslog to true and saved it.
+This seems like it should
+do what I want.

 This command tells me that the unattended-upgrades package is enabled: